Using Nvidia vGPU on Proxmox VE

 git clone https://github.com/mbilker/vgpu_unlock-rs.git

-Install the Rust compiler.
+Install the Rust compiler

 curl https://sh.rustup.rs -sSf | sh -s -- -y

-Add Rust binaries to PATH
+Add Rust binaries to the PATH

 source $HOME/.cargo/env